 Stained Glass Sheet 6-Inch for making hand-cut tiles for mosaic art.
 Made in America, this is some of the most beautiful art glass in the world.
-Our manufacturers include Wissmach, Spectrum, Kokomo, and Armstrong.
+Our manufacturers include Wissmach, Spectrum, Kokomo, Armstrong, and Youghiogheny.
 Our stained glass is premium quality with richer colors and much less variation than typically found in Asian glass.
 High pigment density.
 Semi-translucent.
 Opaque when used on opaque surfaces.
 Stained glass can be cut into small irregular tiles quickly and easily with our Mosaic Glass Cutter, but for long straight strips and square tiles and curved shapes, you can use the Pistol-Grip Cutter and Running Pliers.
 Stained glass can have sharper edges than regular molded glass mosaic tile, so care must be used in cutting, handling, and grouting.
 STAINED GLASS VARIES IN COLOR AND PATTERN BY SHEET.
 Do not order if you cannot tolerate variation.

 Stained Glass Sheet 6-Inch